 If the cycle is an attracting limit cycle with a sizable basin of attraction, it can be found by integrating the flow for sufficiently long time.
 If the cycle is unstable, simple integration forward in time will not reveal it, and methods to be described here need to be deployed.
 In essence, any method for finding a cycle is based on devising a new dynamical system which possesses the same cycle, but for which this cycle is attractive.
 Beyond that, there is a great freedom in constructing such systems, and many different methods are used in practice.

-Due to the exponential divergence of nearby trajectories in chaotic dynamical systems, fixed point searches based on direct solution of the fixedpoint condition (14.1) as an initial value problem can be numerically very unstable.
-Methods that start with initial guesses for a number of points along the cycle, such as the multipoint shooting method described here in sect.
-14.3, and the variational) methods of chapter 25, are considerably more robust and safer.
+Due to the exponential divergence of nearby trajectories in chaotic dynamical systems, fixed point searches based on direct solution of the fixed-point condition (14.1) as an initial value problem can be numerically very unstable.
+Methods that start with initial guesses for a number of points along the cycle are considerably more robust and safer.